despotak/DnD_Character_Repository/Characters/Ariskia of Iyanden, A.K.A. Cpt. Phantom F. Harlock/Aeldari Armoury.md

 &nbsp;

 When active (a bonus action) this device emits a forcefield around the wearer.
 Whenever the wearer would take damage, the forcefield is damaged first.
 The forcefield has 30 hit points and regenerates 1 hit point each round.
 When a forcefield is reduced to 0 hit points, the void shield breaks and requires a DC 20 Intelligence (Technology) check and 1 minute of work to repair.
 Deactivating a void shield is a reaction.

+&nbsp;

+### Ghost Helm

+&nbsp;

+*The Ghost Helm (or Ghosthelm) is a helmet worn by Eldar Farseers.
+It incorporates intricate crystalline psychic circuitry which helps to mask the wearer's soul or spirit in the warp, protecting them from the depredations of Daemons and other warp creatures.*

+> I envision a HUD interface projected in the crystals that act as eyeslots, with information like time, compass, tactical map, tactical enemy information, magnification/zoom, etc., Ironman style.
+So I plan to combine items like the `Eyes of the Eagle`, the `Eyes of Minute Seeing`, an `Orb of Direction`, an `Orb of Time`, an `Obviator's Lenses`, the `Goggles of Night`, the `Goggles of Object Reading`, a `Danoth's Visor`, a `Dorje of Assess Foe`, etc. This can be an ongoing project, with me adding more and more functionality as we go along.

+&nbsp;

+## Equipment

+### Tear of Isha

+&nbsp;

+*Spirit Stones are made out of psycho-receptive crystals called waystones.
+At the moment of the Eldar's death, the stone acts like a 'psychic trap', absorbing their psychic self and preventing it from entering the warp and being consumed by the nemesis of the Eldar race: Slaanesh.
+The Waystone can then be brought back to the Eldar's own Craftworld and embedded into its wraithbone core where it will grow into a larger spirit stone.
+Once the stone is implanted, the Eldar's soul can travel freely through the wraithbone, mingling with other Eldar souls and forming part of the communal spirit of the Craftworld itself.
+All the souls within a Craftworld collectively exist inside the Infinity Circuit.
+In times of dire need, the Eldar are also able to retrieve the spirit stones of long dead Eldar heroes and place them into the artificial bodies of Wraithguards and Wraithlords.
+These constructs are then piloted by the Eldar soul, which experiences reality as a dream.
+This process is considered necromancy in Eldar culture and is only used as a last resort.
+The Eldar Warlocks who specialize in this process are known as Spiritseers.
+Iyanden, an Eldar Craftworld with a very small population is known for its greater use of these 'living dead'.*

+> As we have said, I would like to improve this during our travels from a `Ring of Mind Shielding`, adding an `Amulet of Proof against Detection and Location`, the `Charm against charming` we just got, and finally a `Mind Blank` enchantment.